mpdubbin/job_search_tool/README.md

 ![table output](assets/readme/Screenshot%202025-03-20%20at%204.52.27 PM.png)

 So main task 1 and 2 are complete.
 And half of 3 is complete: I still need to develop the **U** and **D** functionality, which is especially important for updating the application status.
 However, this is good enough for now, and I will revisit this project at a later date.
-Time to move onto the next!
+Time to move onto the next project!

 ## Future Features: